xtordoir/spark-notebook-k8-blog/spark-notebook-k8.md

 kubectl create -f spark-notebook.yml
 ```

-The appliocation is started after a little while:
+The application is started after a little while:

 <img src="img/spark-notebook-workload.png" alt="drawing" width="700" border=1/>

 We need to expose the spark-notebook for us to use it, we could use a loadBalancer and expose it to the public, but it would require to configure some security.

 Instead, port forwarding will work to get a simple private access to the application: